denshoproject/ddr-manual/source/structure/objects.rst

 files/
 --------------------

-A directory which contains the entity's master, mezzanine, and access files.
+A directory which contains the object's master, mezzanine, and access files.

 mets.xml
 --------------------

-This file contains METS metadata for the entity and for each of its files.
+This file contains METS metadata for the object and for each of its files.
 It is generated based on the contents of the ``entity.json`` file.